 Reactivating the education of

-The seeds of Global Village Project were planted in 2007 by a group of volunteers who came together to support and tutor five teenaged Afghani girls in Clarkston, Georgia.
+The seeds of Global Village Project were planted in 2007 by a group of volunteers who came together to support and tutor five teenaged Afghan girls in Clarkston, Georgia.
 By 2009, they’d founded Global Village Project, the only school in the country dedicated to meeting the educational needs of refugee young women and preparing them for high school.
 As current and former educators, the founders had witnessed the specific and unique challenges facing refugee students who entered the public school system, including the task of learning English concurrently with their academic studies.

 More than a decade later, these challenges persist.
 English Language Learners (ELLs) in Georgia graduate at a rate of just 43.9%, compared to an overall graduation rate of 72.5% for native speakers (NPR “5 Million Voices” project, 2017).
 On top of learning a new language, refugee students must also navigate new cultural and social settings.
 These barriers are especially pronounced for young women, who on average receive fewer years of schooling prior to arriving in the U.S. than their male counterparts, and who often have additional responsibilities for family support.